xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     A linear state is a state that is entered only from one predecessor state.

 The concept of a linear state is shown in figure 3.
-The operation 'op(i)' works on the 'SCR(k)' before entry and produces 'SCR(i)'.
+The operation 'op(i)' works on the 'V(k)' before entry and produces 'V(i)'.
 Note, that a linear state may have transitions to multiple successor states, but only on predecessor state.